Community Property States vs. Common Law

 - Property which was bought separately with separate funds or exchanged for separate property

-In Texas and Idaho, income derived from separate property during marriage is considered to be community property.
+Notably, in Texas and Idaho, income derived from separate property during marriage is considered to be community property.
 Whereas, all other community property states consider it separate property.

 Community Property States vs. Common Law

 If you do not get married you do not have community property.
-With the exception of Texas, it is only through formal marriage that common property law applies.
+Therefore, with the exception of Texas, it is only through formal marriage that common property law applies.
 It is not relevant to couples who have entered into a common law marriage.
 However, some property rights may be derived from long-term cohabitation.
 This is to make sure that division of assets between cohabitants is equitable.
 This is particularly the case in situations where the cohabitation resembles those of traditional marriages.
 For example, one party leaves for work each day and the other stays at home raising the couple’s children.